kruzhok-team/libcyberiadamlpp/README.md

 * libcyberidaml
 * libstdc++
+* cmake (version 3.12+)

 ## Installation

+Create `build` directory: `mkdir build && cd build`

-Run `make` to build the library binaries.
+Run `cmake ..` to build the library binaries and the test program.

-Run `make main` to build the console printer/converter program.
+Run `make install` to install the library.

-Use variables:
-* `DEBUG=1` debug version of the library
-* `DYNAMIC=1` build shared version of the library
+Use CMake parameters to change the build type / installation prefix / etc.

 ## Testing

+`cd build`

 Run `run-tests.sh` to build and process the tests.